cosmos/cosmos-sdk/x/ibc/light-clients/06-solomachine/spec/01_concepts.md

 ## Upgrades

-Upgrades to solo machine light clients are not supported.
+Upgrades to solo machine light clients are not supported since an entirely different type of public key can be set using normal client updates.